mulkr/hsmmlearn/README.md

 [hsmm package](https://cran.r-project.org/web/packages/hsmm/) for R, and in fact wraps the same underlying C++ library.

+Since the [original version](https://github.com/jvkersch/hsmmlearn) was abandoned.
+I decided to pick up the maintenance of the project.

+I am not yet too familiar with the underlying C++ code.
+If you see inaccuracies in any of the algorithms please open an issue/pull request about it and we can figure out a way to correct it.

 `hsmmlearn` borrows its name and the design of its api from [hmmlearn](http://hmmlearn.readthedocs.org/en/latest/).